pratikdaigavane/youtube-video-list/README.md

 docker-compose up
 ```

+> Then add API keys from admin panel at `/admin`.
+Default credentails are `admin:admin`

 ## Details of the Project
  - As soon as server starts, the synchronization service starts fetching videos in a fixed interval.
 The interval can be configured through `.env.sample` file.
   - The API to list videos will available at `http://127.0.0.1:8000`.
 This API is paginated and has `previous` and `next` url field.